Introduction

 • driving 'modal shift to rail' for passengers and freight;

-• improving access to / from the National Park for those that do not have, or choose not to have a car;
+• improving access to / from the National Park and regional centres for those that do not have, or choose not to have a car;

 • improving quality of life in local towns and villages by reducing road traffic, noise, air pollution and parking problems;